aolszowka/MsBuildDuplicateProjectGuid/README.md

 ## Usage
 ```
-Usage: MsBuildDuplicateProjectGuid.exe directory
+Usage: MsBuildDuplicateProjectGuid C:\DirectoryWithProjects

-Scans given directory for MsBuild Projects, looking for duplicate ProjectGuids.
+Scans given directory for MsBuild Projects; reporting any duplicate ProjectGuids
-Invalid Command/Arguments.
-Valid commands are:

-[directory] - [READS] Spins through the specified directory
-              and all subdirectories for Project files prints
-              projects which have duplicated ProjectGuid.
-              Returns the number of duplicated Guids.
+it finds.

+Arguments:

+              <>            The directory to scan for MSBuild Projects
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking